ManimCommunity/manim-plugintemplate/README.rst

 This is a template project that demonstrates how one can create and upload a manim plugin to PyPI using a PEP 517 compliant build system (in this case `poetry <https://python-poetry.org>`_).
-This build system ensures users of your plugin are able to do so reliably without without falling into dependency hell.
-You may use another build system other than poetry (e.g.
+This build system ensures users of your plugin are able to do so reliably without falling into dependency hell.
-Flit, Enscons, etc...) if you wish to.
+You may use another build system other than poetry (e.g. Flit, Enscons, etc...) if you wish to.

 Creating Plugins
 ----------------